gbytedev/zfsbud/README.md

 ZFS snapshotting, replicating & backup rotating convenience bash script.

 ## Introduction
 This is a convenience script that helps to manage multiple ZFS operations within one command.
+The aim here is to pack flexible functionality into a standalone script which will remain one (as opposed to becoming packaged software that depends on python/perl/what-have-you).

 The following operations are possible:
 - Creation of a snapshot of one or multiple datasets
 - Rotation (selective deletion) of older snapshots of one or multiple datasets while keeping 8 daily, 5 weekly, 13 monthly and 6 yearly snapshots
 - Replication of one or multiple datasets to a local or remote location through ZFS send